metricly/metricly-docs/content/integrations/AWS-Integration/aws-cur.md

 Some customers store their billing files in a shared master billing account and need to grant CloudWisdom restricted access to one specific S3 bucket.
 You can use the [master billing account permissions](/integrations/aws-integration/aws-iam-installation/#master-billing-account-permissions) to create a limited read-only IAM role when configuring your AWS integration with CloudWisdom.

-For customers using a shared S3 bucket: Virtana only reads the costs for accounts that we monitor; we discard all data for any unrelated accounts.
+For customers using a shared S3 bucket: CloudWisdom only reads the costs for accounts that we monitor; data for unrelated accounts is discarded.

 [1]: /integrations/aws-integration/aws-cloudformation-installation/